-The Wilcoxon Signed Rank Test is a non-parametric statistical tool designed for comparing two related samples or repeated measurements on the same subjects.
+The Wilcoxon Signed Rank Test compares two related samples or repeated measurements on the same subjects using non-parametric statistics.
 It is particularly useful when the data do not meet the normal distribution requirement necessary for the paired samples t-test.
-However, like any statistical test, it operates under certain assumptions that must be met to ensure the validity of the test results.
+However, like any statistical test, you must meet certain assumptions to ensure the validity of the results.

 By adhering to these assumptions, the Wilcoxon Signed Rank Test provides a reliable method for analyzing paired data, especially in situations where parametric assumptions are violated.
 Its flexibility in handling non-normal distributions and ordinal data makes it an invaluable tool in a wide array of scientific and research contexts.